 The pelican's pouch (gular pouch) is used as a dip net to catch fish, which are soon swallowed into the stomach (the center of gravity) so that they can maintain their balance while flying.

-They have an extendable sac of skin at the base of their throat, which is capable of holding up to 3 gallons of water, several times more than their belly.
+They have an extendable sac of skin at the base of their throat, which is capable of holding up to 11 liters (3 gallons) of water, several times more than their belly.

 Most fossil species of pelican are placed in the same genus as the modern pelican due to extreme anatomical similarities.
-This suggests that the present form of pelican has changed very little over the past 30-40 million years.
+This suggests that the present form of pelican has changed very little over the past 30 to 40 million years.

-The brown pelican, the smallest of the Pelecanidae family, can fly up to 30 mph.
+The brown pelican, the smallest of the Pelecanidae family, can fly up to 48 kph (30 mph).

 Its gular pouch may be used to disperse heat as well as to collect fish and rainwater.